Are your B2B lead nurturing strategies in need of a reboot?

 The standard approach categorizes leads based on the traditional B2B sales funnel.

-From here you can work to further break them down into personas depending on the lead type.
+From here you can work to further break them down into buyer personas depending on the lead type.

 You’ve got a little knowledge about these leads, and still need to do more legwork in determining the available purchasing potential.